Bugaci borsós betyár

 In the 18th century Maria Theresa ordained to stop the erosion by afforestation.
 Bugac is now surrounded by forests that cover the sand dunes.
 A whole range of natural beauty can be found in the Bugac area such as the highly protected native juniper grove, sand dune forests and sand plains, marshes, bogs, boggy meadows, wet grasslands, sodic lakes and sodic plains.
 The forests of junipers and poplars also provide space for several rare species of plants and animals.

 This ragout is a sort of tokány enriched with green peas, and flavoured with sour cream and mustard.
-As you can see, salt is not listed among the ingredients; bacon and paprika cream are salty, therefore the dish doesn’t require additional salt.
+As you can see, salt is not listed among the ingredients because bacon and paprika cream are salty, so the dish doesn’t require additional salt.
 But if you would like to add more, taste the meal before seasoning.

 - 200 g (~7 oz) bacon